-- 3.1.1 Successful completion of the Department's "Erosion and Sediment Control Contractor Certification" course satisfies the certification requirements of Section 107.14 (a) of the VDOT R&B Specifications. - 3.1.2 The ESCCC is a joint training effort between VDOT and VTCA.
-The VDOT Stormwater Technical Committee develops the course material and VTCA administers the training, testing and issuance of certifications. - 3.2 The VDOT "In Stream Maintenance Training" course is required training for all VDOT personnel performing or supervising maintenance activities, where such activities are regulated under the Virginia ESC Law and Regulations. - 3.2.1 The "In Stream Maintenance Training" course is developed and administered by VDOT's Central Office Environmental Division. - 3.2.2 The "In Stream Maintenance Training" course consists of several modules that are targeted toward best management practices for working in and around streams and other environmentally sensitive areas and controlling erosion and sedimentation associated with land disturbance on maintenance activities. - 3.2.3 The "In Stream Maintenance Training" course is designed to be conducted at the local level (i.e., Residency, Area Maintenance Headquarters, etc.) by the Residency Environmental Specialist and the modules can be taught individually in short group meetings or they can be combined into one or more groups and taught at a more formal session.
-Future initiatives will make a web based training option available for use, as appropriate.
+- 3.1.1 Successful completion of the Department's "Erosion and Sediment Control Contractor Certification" course satisfies the certification requirements of Section 107.16 (a) of the 2007 VDOT R&B Specifications. - 3.1.2 The ESCCC is a joint training effort between the VDOT and the VTCA.
+The VDOT develops the course material and the VTCA administers the training, testing and issuance of certifications. - 3.2 The VDOT "In Stream Maintenance Training" course is required training for all VDOT personnel performing or supervising maintenance activities, where such activities are regulated under the Virginia ESC Law and Regulations.

+- 3.2.1 The "In Stream Maintenance Training" course is developed and administered by the VDOT's Central Office Environmental Division. - 3.2.2 The "In Stream Maintenance Training" course consists of several modules that are targeted toward best management practices for working in and around streams and other environmentally sensitive areas and controlling erosion and sedimentation associated with land disturbance on maintenance activities. - 3.2.3 The "In Stream Maintenance Training" course is designed to be conducted at the local level (i.e., Residency, Area Maintenance Headquarters, etc.) by the Residency Environmental Specialist or other such person.
+The modules can be taught individually in short group meetings or several modules can be combined and taught at a more formal training session.
+A web based training option is available in the VDOT University Virtual Campus.